SoftwareHeritage/swh-docs/docs/devel/index.rst

     service providing efficient estimates of the number of objects in the SWH archive, using Redis's Hyperloglog

+:ref:`swh.datasets <swh-datasets>`
+    tools to generate datasets derived from the archive, and the :ref:`graph <swh-graph>` in particular

 :ref:`swh.deposit <swh-deposit>`
     push-based deposit of software artifacts to the archive